 Supplementary Figure S4.
-Alterations in protein levels of IgM H- and L-chains in individual clones of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Alterations in protein levels of IgM H- and L-chains in individual clones of HDAC2(-/-) DT40 mutants during cultivation

-The figure is identical with Figure 2 of Ref.
+The figure is identical with Figure 4-2 of Ref.
 49.

 Supplementary Figure S5.
-Alterations in gene expressions of IgM H- and L-chains, members of

-HATs, HDACs and transcription factors in individual clones of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Alterations in gene expressions of IgM H- and L-chains, members of HATs, HDACs and transcription factors in individual clones of HDAC2(-/-) DT40 mutants during cultivation

-The figure is identical with Figure 6 of Ref.
+The figure is identical with Figure 4-6 of Ref.
 49 and shown with some modifications.

 Supplementary Figure S6.
-Alterations in acetylation levels of specific Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-1 of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Alterations in acetylation levels of particular Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-1 of HDAC2(-/-) DT40 mutants during cultivation

 Supplementary Figure S7.
-Alterations in acetylation levels of specific Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-2 of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Alterations in acetylation levels of particular Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-2 of HDAC2(-/-) DT40 mutants during cultivation

 Supplementary Figure S8.
-Alterations in acetylation levels of specific Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-4 of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Alterations in acetylation levels of particular Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-4 of HDAC2(-/-) DT40 mutants during cultivation

 Supplementary Figure S9.
-Alterations in acetylation levels of specific Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-6 of HDAC2(-/-) DT40 mutants during continuous cultivation.
+Alterations in acetylation levels of particular Lys residues of histone H3 within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes in clone cl.2-6 of HDAC2(-/-) DT40 mutants during cultivation

 Supplementary Figure S10.
-Summary of alterations in acetylation levels (hyper or hypo) of specific Lys residues of histone H3, the chromatin structure (form: loose or tight) of the proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their mRNA (gene expression/transcription) levels (high or low) in DT40 cells (W) and clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) DT40 mutants at early (E), middle (M) and later (L) stages of cultivation.
+Summary on alterations in acetylation levels (hyper or hypo) of particular Lys residues of histone H3, chromatin structure (loose or tight) of proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their mRNA (gene expression) levels (high or low) in DT40 cells (W) and clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) DT40 mutants at early (E), middle (M) and late (L) stages of cultivation

-The figure is identical with Figure 21 of Ref.
+The figure is identical with Figure 5-21 of Ref.
 50 and shown with some modifications.